 Currently, I am studying the impact of the 2009 economic crisis on stillbirth rates among African immigrant women in Spain and evaluating the best framework to extract cancer patients comorbidity information from population-based administrative records.
 Also, I am developing in collaboration with colleagues from the Cancer Survival Group data-adaptive methods for model selection and evaluation based on cross-validation techniques (cvAUROC) and applying advanced causal inference methods such as targeted maximum likelihood estimation (TMLE) to study cancer outcomes.

-Recently, I have programmed the implementation of TMLE for Stata statistical software users, named ELTMLE and divulgated it at the Stata Users Group Meeting in London, 2017.
+Recently, I have programmed the implementation of TMLE for Stata statistical software users, named ELTMLE and divulgated it at the Stata Users Group Meeting in London and Spain, (2017-18).
 Together with collaborators from the Cancer Survival Group, we proposed a structural framework for population-based cancer epidemiology and evaluate the performance of double-robust estimators for a binary exposure in cancer mortality.
 In simulations studies, we have demonstrated that TMLE shows the best bias-variance trade-off, more precise estimates, and appropriate 95% confidence interval coverage than its competitors, supporting the use of the data-adaptive model selection strategies based on machine-learning algorithms.
 We applied TMLE to estimate adjusted one-year mortality risk differences in 183,426 lung cancer patients diagnosed after admittance to an emergency department versus non-emergency cancer diagnosis in England, 2006–2013.
 The adjusted mortality risk (for patients diagnosed with lung cancer after admittance to an emergency department) was 16% higher in men and 18% higher in women, suggesting the importance of interventions targeting early detection of lung cancer signs and symptoms.